 Impact and Programs

 FFEN's work with MN food shelves will continue to focus on these priorities: 1.
 Infusing business best practices into food shelf processes; 2.
 Increasing fresh food access for food shelf clients; 3.
 Increasing food choice and predictability for food shelf clients.
-Our efforts in 2018 will strategically target rural and urban food shelves that are under-resourced relative to the need in their community.
-We anticipate working alongside over 25 food shelves to support their service transformation and sustainability to more effectively serve their community.
+Our efforts in 2019 will strategically target rural and urban food shelves that are under-resourced relative to the need in their community.
+This year, we anticipate working alongside over 25 food shelves to support their service transformation and sustainability to more effectively serve their community.

 Community or Constituency Served